Minimum Tank Size: 20 Gallons

 I would strongly recommend choosing an Aquaclear Power Filter for a tiger barb tank.
 This filter combines excellent filtration with a durable design, and it will keep your tank sparkling clear for years to come.
 You can also read the Aquarium Tidings Aquaclear Filter Review here.

 Tiger barbs are omnivores in the wild, and eat small crustaceans, insects, algae and plant matter.
 Because of this, they will eat nearly anything offered to them in the home aquarium, and their diet should be made up of a high quality flake food.
 They should also occasionally be offered live food, frozen foods and vegetables.
-One of the best prepared foods on the market, is New Life Spectrum Small Fish Formula and I have used it with great success for my tiger barbs in the past.
+One of the best prepared foods on the market, is Hikari Micro Wafers and I have used it with great success for my tiger barbs in the past.

 Live food is usually superior to frozen foods, and has the added benefit of triggering the “hunting” response in fish.
 But when you can’t obtain live foods, there are many frozen foods that you can feed to tiger barbs.
 Some of their favorites are frozen bloodworms, blackworms, daphina, and brine shrimp.

 Tiger barbs should also occasionally be fed vegetables, with blanched zucchini medallions and shelled peas being their favorites.
 If you don’t have the patience to prepare vegetables for your fish every few days, these can be replaced with spirulina pellets.
 A word of warning – many of the so-called spirulina pellets sold in fish stores have little, if any spirulina in them.
 Always read the label to make sure that the first ingredient is spirulina, and not something like fish meal.